-The Council must maintain sufficient cash reserves to ensure that it can meet its short-term working capital requirements.
-Using this scenario, the Council will run out of cash in 2029 at the consolidated fund level.
+The council must maintain sufficient cash reserves to ensure that it can meet its short-term working capital requirements.
+Using this scenario, the council will run out of cash in 2029.

 The only ways to arrest this slide would be significant cuts in service levels and capital works.